Pulmonary aspiration: Neurologic impairment

 Any condition that results in depressed level of consciousness (such as traumatic brain injury, alcohol intoxication, drug overdose, medical sedation, stroke, and general anesthesia) can result in pulmonary aspiration of pharyngeal secretions.
 Neurologic conditions that affect muscle coordination and posture (such as cerebral palsy, Parkinson's disease, muscular dystrophies, etc.) can also increase risk of aspiration.

-Pulmonary disease
+Respiratory disease

-Patients with a poor ability to clear their airway of secretions are at an increased risk of pulmonary aspiration.
-This includes patients with pulmonary disease resulting in a weak cough, or poor forced expiratory volume.
+Respiratory diseases often result in an impaired ability to clear the airways of secretions, and present an increased risk of pulmonary aspiration.
+This includes those with a respiratory disease resulting in a weak cough, or poor forced expiratory volume.
 Any condition requiring mechanical ventilation is also at risk for aspiration.

 Oropharyngeal disorders

 Conditions which disrupt coordination of swallowing above the glottis put a patient at increased risk for aspiration.
-This is referred to as oropharyngeal dysphagia and can be a result of structural abnormalities (strictures, stenosis, mediastinal and neck masses, etc.), connective tissue diseases, neuropathy, or other central nervous system-related disorders (stroke, head injury, ALS, Guillain-Barre, etc.).
+This is referred to as oropharyngeal dysphagia and can be a result of structural abnormalities (strictures, stenosis, mediastinal and neck masses, etc.), connective tissue diseases, neuropathy, or other central nervous system-related disorders (stroke, head injury, ALS, Guillain–Barré syndrome, etc.).